 5) The data used to make the predictions is different from the data that is finally compiled at the end of the year and used in this report for comparison to the model predictions.
 The DART database is updated regularly with additions and corrections for missing or corrected data.
 Updates and corrections to PIT Tag records are received on a regular basis from the PTAGIS database maintained by the Pacific States Marine Fisheries Commission.
 This is highly significant given that the arrivals and detections at Lower Granite dam are the foundation for the input to the CRiSP model.
 This analysis queries the database for observation data and compares that to the predictions made during the season.
-The final observation data is not the same data that was used to make the predictions.
+The final observation data is not the same data that was used to make the predictions and new predictions of the true distribution of fish at LWG is made each day even if new fish have not arrived simply because near the end of the season, the confidence that it is truly the end of the season is increased.

-6) Some data is missing and is never updated.
-The counts of fish at Little Goose Dam significantly exceed the counts at Lower Granite (Table 3) and this means that some data records are still missing.
+6) Some data is missing and is never updated because some data records are still missing.
 Most likely this is due to fish passing the dam without triggering a detector.
-The observed passage at a downstream dam is then skewed because the fish that escape the detectors at Lower Granite are not random selections from the population of all fish in that stock that pass the dam.
-Changes in dam operations, hydrologic conditions and mortality can skew the counts by either increasing or decreasing the detections even under the best conditions, but the magnitude of the differences are great for Lower Granite.
-This has a significant impact on the results of the analysis because all downstream modeling efforts are going to be dependent on the initial "release" of fish above Lower Granite Dam.
+The observed passage at a downstream dam is then skewed because the fish that escape the detectors at an upstream dam may not be random selections from the population of all fish in that stock that pass the dam.
+Changes in dam operations, hydrologic conditions and mortality can skew the counts by either increasing or decreasing the detections even under the best conditions because of biases in mortality coupled with low numbers of passing smolts.
+This can have an impact on the results of the analysis because all downstream modeling efforts are going to be dependent on the initial "release" of fish above Lower Granite Dam and the data collected at downstream dams.